Tracking high-frequency instrument usage with IoT sensors

 def flush_buffer(self):

-"""Reconcile local buffer with REST endpoint."""
+"""Reconcile the local buffer with the REST endpoint, FIFO."""

 unsent = fetch_unsent(self.db)